 However your exception handling strategy may be the same across your use of the service class only with a different message each time.
 Instead of repetitively duplicating your exception handling logic (try/catch) around every service call you can abstract this out as follows.
 The following class abstracts the logic out.
 Note that this class is only shown as a separate class for the purposes of incrementally describing the pattern.
 For best effect this class should ideally be contained within your client class as a static inner class.

-public abstract class ExceptionTransformer {
+public abstract class ExceptionTransformer {New client using exception transformer

 abstract void call() throws ServiceException;